Long, international flights can be brutal. I’ve endured 15 hour flights to Dubai, Sydney, and (as of last night) Hong Kong.

 My recipe for passing the time is a combination of sleeping, eating, reading, listening to music, watching movies that I wouldn’t watch under any other conditions, and listening to podcasts

 Podcasts are like a cross between radio and blogs.
 Most podcasts are episodic shows that you can subscribe to via iTunes.

 A few months ago, I started to look for travel podcasts.
 The options were disappointing.
 The iTunes Store’s search results were dominated by Rick Steves and filler from AOL.

 The few other shows I found centered each episode on a different destination.
 I didn’t subscribe to them because most episodes were be totally irrelevant to me.
 Right content, wrong time.

 Then I dug deeper.
-And I found the good stuff.
-Now I’m sharing it with you.
+And I found the good stuff

 The Extra Pack of Peanuts Travel Podcast